Save up to £300 on selected Thomas Cook multi-centre holidays*

-The Temple of the Sacred Tooth is one of the most important Buddhist relics in Sri Lanka, and it is situated near the city of Kandy.
-The temple itself is well worth a visit, and its collection of pink buildings surrounded by a deep moat is striking against the cobalt sky.
-Believed to be one of the most sacred Buddhist pilgrimage sites in Sri Lanka, the tooth was said to have been taken from the flames of the Buddha’s funeral pyre and smuggled into Sri Lanka during the 4th century AD, hidden in the hair of a princess.
-It’s a busy monument for tourists and Sri Lankans alike, so the best time to visit is in the morning when there are fewer visitors.
-Ritual prayers are conducted four times a day and you should definitely try and be present for these.
+You’ll discover that the Temple of the Sacred Tooth is probably the most important Buddhist relic in Sri Lanka and one which attracts pilgrims from around the world.
+The gold-roofed temple itself is well worth a visit, with its pink buildings surrounded by a deep moat.
+You’ll learn that the sacred tooth was said to have been snatched from the flames of the Buddha’s funeral pyre and smuggled into Sri Lanka in the 4th century, hidden in the hair of a princess.
+Visit early in the morning to beat the queues waiting to see the tooth’s golden casket.
+You should try to catch the monks as they carry out ritual prayers four times a day.

-Heading south, the town of Kalutara was once an important place for the spice trade, and now it is an attractive and unspoilt town, with a selection of superb hotels with plenty of facilities for families.
-For something a little different, why not consider Bentota Beach which occupies a spectacular location between a river bank on one side and the seafront on the other.
-This resort is home to luxurious hotels and impressive natural beauty.
-The jewel in the crown of a holiday to Sri Lanka is a stay at Galle, a majestic colonial town with a spectacular setting on the Indian Ocean.
-It is also home to some of the most romantic hotels on the island, and offers the perfect combination of relaxation, culture and nature .
+Heading south from Colombo, Kalutara was once an important stop on the spice route and is now an attractive town with superb hotels.
+For something a little different, you could stay in naturally beautiful Bentota Beach, spectacularly located between a river bank and the seafront.
+Or you may think that the jewel in the crown of a Sri Lanka holiday is a stay in Galle, a majestic colonial town on the Indian Ocean which offers the perfect combination of relaxation, nature and culture.

 Flight time from London: Approximately 11 hours.